 Powers curated the 2003 Ravilious centenary retrospective at the IWM, the largest to date.
-This volume expands upon ‘the relatively short book that accompanied the show’, and is inspired by in part by works that have since come onto the market from private collections, and in part by painting and graphics by artists of today who reflect Ravilious’s aesthetic and subject matter in ‘providing images of an England of the imagination’ (Preface, p.
-7) as well as the invocation of the Ravilious by poets and travel writers of today such as Peter Davidson, Sean O’Brien and Robert Macfarlane.
+This volume expands upon ‘the relatively short book that accompanied the show’, and is inspired in part by works that have since come onto the market from private collections, and in part by paintings and graphics by artists of today who reflect Ravilious’s aesthetic and subject matter in ‘providing images of an England of the imagination’ (Preface, p.
+7), as well as by the invocation of Ravilious by poets and travel writers of today such as Peter Davidson, Sean O’Brien and Robert Macfarlane.

 For Tolson, at the core of Great War official war artist schemes lay a desire to restate the values of British society as liberal and socially inclusive, and not to follow the tradition of battle images of glorious victory, either real or imagined.